 Suggesting Members for Nomination to an Executive Committee

-Division and discussion group executive committee elections are held in the fall along with the elections for second vice president, the Executive Council, and the Delegate Assembly.
-The executive committee of each division and discussion group is responsible for placing at least two names in nomination for each open seat on the executive committee.
+Forum executive committee elections are held in the fall along with the elections for second vice president, the Executive Council, and the Delegate Assembly.
+The executive committee of each forum is responsible for placing at least two names in nomination for each open seat on the executive committee.
 At least one of these names must be selected from a list of suggestions put forward by the membership.

 Reaching MLA Committees and Committee Members